-The Gold Standard
+The Gold Standard of Tooth Replacement

-Why Choose On Point Dentistry for Dental Implants?
+Why Choose On Point Dentistry™ for Dental Implants?

-- Placement & Restoration Under One Roof
+- Start-to-Finish Dental Implant Care Provided Under One Roof

 Benefits of Dental Implants

-Missing One Tooth
+Missing 1 Tooth

 Missing Multiple Teeth

-Missing All of Your Teeth
+Missing All Teeth

 The longer you go with missing teeth, the more your jawbone begins to break down.
 This deterioration results in brittle bone tissue that is often not thick enough to anchor a dental implant.
 In order to expand the volume of your bone tissue and make dental implant placement viable, a bone graft can be performed.
 This procedure involves harvesting bone material either from donated bone or from another area of the patient’s body.
 Lab-made bone grafting material can also be used.
 After the bone has been created, we’ll place it directly inside of your socket and allow it to integrate.
 Once fully healed, we’ll revisit your implant placement.

-In order to strengthen and thicken the upper back of the upper jawbone, our dental office can perform a sinus lift.
+In order to strengthen and thicken the upper back of the upper jawbone, our dentists can perform a sinus lift.
 This procedure prepares the jawbone so that it can properly support dental implants.
 It’s called a sinus lift because the membrane of the sinus cavity (located right above the upper jaw), usually needs to be elevated slightly so that the bone has room to grow.
 In most cases, this treatment can be performed in a single appointment.